iamavieira/sort-algorithms/README.md

 # Sort and Search

-Implementation of sort and search algorithms in a that allows each file to be run both as a script or as a module.
+Implementation of sort and search algorithms in a way that allows each file to be run as a script, priting it's own timing, or as a module, with all other files at once, allowing a comparison between timings.

 ## How to use